 Sleep is a critical part of emotional health, and twenty-five million Americans are missing out on a blissful slumber.
-Former Savvy Psychologist host Dr. Jade Wu brings us a special mini-series based on her new book, Hello Sleep: the Science and Art of Overcoming Insomnia Without Medications.
+Former Savvy Psychologist host Click this link brings us a special mini-series based on her new book, Click this link.
 You can check out all three parts of this special series in this article.
 In part one, we’re starting with the top 4 myths we hear about sleep.

 Hello Sleep #1: 4 Biggest Myths about Sleep